floridomeacci/Roleplaying-LLM/README.md

-# Corporate RPG
+# Roleplaying LLM RPG

-A text-based RPG game where you navigate the treacherous waters of corporate life.
+A text-based RPG game where you navigate the treacherous waters of life.
 Built with React, TypeScript, and Three.js.
+Powered by meta/meta-llama-3-70b-instruct.

 ![Game Screenshot](https://github.com/user-attachments/assets/63b88770-5781-4d47-8351-6b156b208b40)